Coronavirus latest: US Senate fails to reach deal on economic stimulus | DW | 21.03.2020

 Read more: German, US companies sign deal to develop vaccine

 00:02 The United States Army announced that it will close all recruitment centers in the country to prevent the coronavirus outbreak from intensifying.
-With this, the Army has become the first military service to shut down recruiting facilities.
+With this, the Army has become the first military service worldwide known to have shut down its recruiting facilities.

 The Navy and Marine Corps will be keeping their recruitment stations open, but in line with government guidelines.